 Not to state the obvious, but it gets pretty freaking dark when you’re out in the woods (or your neighborhood).
 While your phone flashlight works in a pinch, a headlamp or lantern is critical to making sure you don’t roll an ankle on your way to the bathroom.

 A headlamp makes life a million times easier since you can still use your hands, which is handy for going to the bathroom in the dark, fumbling for your car keys, or trying to assemble the perfect s’more.

 The Black Diamond Cosmo headlamp is the perfect starter headlamp.
-It’s reasonably priced at just around $20 at REI.
-The second thing I love about this headlamp?
-You guessed it – fun colors!
+It’s reasonably priced at REI and comes in fun colors, so what’s not to love?

-If you would prefer to go the lantern route, Black Diamond also makes great ones.
-Actually, that’s a bit of a blanket statement, since I only have used one – the Orbit Lantern.
+If you would prefer to go the lantern route, Black Diamond’s Orbit Lantern is my favorite.
 It’s small but mighty at only four inches tall, making it easy to throw in your bag wherever it can be wedged in.
-The little hook on the top of the lantern attaches easily onto the ceiling (that’s definitely not the right word) of your tent, giving you the perfect amount of ambient lighting to get changed/read/take out your contacts/etc. before hitting the hay.

 Billy and I actually thought we had ordered a regular-size lantern….until the box arrived.
 We thought we’d give it a try, but were totally convinced we’d have to return it for something that actually gave off light.

 We took it camping that weekend and immediately loved it.
 The hooks on the top let you hang it from the ceiling of your tent, and it was bright enough to see everything while getting settled down for the night.
 It’s bright, but not blinding, and since it’s so tiny it was easy to fit in our bag.